YugAjmera/navros_pkg/README.md

 4. To get laser scan readings : `roslaunch navros_pkg pctl.launch`

 5. To read the map : `roslaunch navros_pkg kinect_gmapping.launch`
 Add Map to RVIZ to view the map being built.
+Move the car around an environment to scan it.

+6. To save the map built : `rosrun map_server map_saver -f name_of_map`